 Banking and Financial Markets Law (MRV250)

-The course is divided into three sections with different subject areas that disentangle the rationales and main elements of financial regulation into three components: the "why", the "who" and the "how".
+The course is divided into three sections with different subject areas that disentangle the rationales and main elements of financial regulation into three components: the "why", the "who", and the "how".

-During the second section (the "who"), the financial regulatory system, with the regulatory authorities and supervisory functions at the national level, at the European Union (EU) level as well as at the global level are identified and explained.
+During the second section (the "who"), the financial regulatory system, with the regulatory authorities and supervisory functions at the national level, at the European Union (EU) level, as well as at the global level, are identified and explained.

-During the third section (the "how"), focus is on substantive banking regulation.
+During the third section (the "how"), the focus is on substantive banking regulation.
 During this section, the regulation of payment and settlement systems, capital and liquidity controls, supervision of banks as well as bank insolvency and resolution is covered.

 The course aims to push the boundaries of educational experience for students.

-Course description for study year 2023-2024
+Course description for study year 2024-2025

 Facts